EDJINEDJA/NER/README.md

 <!--te-->

 # Aims and Objectives
-This folder contains anonymization methodes for cup with de-identification of PHI(Protected Health Information) informations in free text data problem.
+This folder contains anonymization methodes for cup with de-identification of Protected Health Information (PHI) in free text data problem.

 # Features